U.S. Interior Highlands

-The U.S. Interior Highlands is a mountainous region in the Central United States spanning northern and western Arkansas, southern Missouri, eastern Oklahoma, and extreme southeastern Kansas.
+The U.S. Interior Highlands is a mountainous region in the Central United States spanning northern and western Arkansas, southern Missouri, eastern Oklahoma, and southern Illinois.
 The name is designated by the United States Geological Survey to refer to the combined subregions of the Ouachita Mountains south of the Arkansas River and the Ozark Plateaus north of the Arkansas.
 The U.S. Interior Highlands is one of few mountainous regions between the Appalachians and Rockies.

 Geography

 There are three distinct mountain ranges within the U.S. Interior Highlands: